What’s a Good Landing Page Conversion Rate?

 This is one of the questions we hear most often from digital marketers who simply aren’t sure how to define success for their landing page optimization efforts.
 In practice, landing page optimization is an ongoing process of improvement with no real upper limit for success – so at what point should you look at your work and say “I’ve done a good job”?

 That’s what we’re trying to help with by creating this resource.
 We’ll explain how landing page conversion rates work, how they vary between different industries, and what factors influence landing page conversion rate for a given campaign.
-By the end, we hope you’ll have a better idea of what is a good landing page conversion rate in 2021.
+By the end, we hope you’ll have a better idea of what is a good landing page conversion rate.

 What is a Landing Page Conversion Rate?